 Deadline: March 1st

-Named for the Cancer Concern Center of Point Pleasant co-founder who passed away in 2001 from metastatic breast cancer, the Sandra M. Glazier Scholarship is delivered yearly by the Princeton Area Community Foundation (PACF) for $5,000 per year or $20,000 total.
+The Sandra M. Glazier Scholarship honors the Cancer Concern Center of Point Pleasant co-founder who passed away in 2001 from breast cancer.
+The scholarship is offered yearly by the Princeton Area Community Foundation.
+It’s for $5,000 per year or $20,000 total.
 It’s intended for New Jersey residents of Ocean or Monmouth County who are battling cancer or been affected by a parent’s diagnosis.
 Answering three of five short-answer questions about your cancer experience is required.

 Contact